kalyanpesala17/Nov9_10_Hackathon/Education_Game_Challenge/ReadMe.md

  Please be creative with your solutions and don't hesitate to ask questions from Fannie Mae folks at the table or via our Slack channel.

- If you're looking for ideas about how other educational games have been build check out this link:
+ If you're looking for ideas about how other educational games have been built check out this link:
   - https://itch.io/games/made-with-unity/tag-educational

   Also, be aware there are a number of commercial and open source "game engines" you could utilize to develop your game including (but not limited to):